universal-ctags/ctags/docs/man/ctags.1.rst

 		How this field can be accessed from optscript code.
 		This field is for Universal Ctags developers.

+	VER
+		The ctags output version introducing the field for a language-independent field, or the parser version introducing the field for a language-specified field.
+See the ``--version`` option and ``TAG_OUTPUT_VERSION`` in :ref:`ctags-client-tools(7) <ctags-client-tools(7)>` about the ctags output version.

 	DESCRIPTION
 		Human readable description for the field.